 Proper health care during pregnancy helps ensure your health and the health of your baby.
-At Comprehensive Women’s Health, Dr. Lana Powell and Dr. Soyoun Lee offer support for pregnant women in Birmingham and Oxford, Michigan.
+At Comprehensive Women’s Health, Dr. Lana Powell and offers support for pregnant women in Birmingham and Oxford, Michigan.
 If you’re pregnant or planning on getting pregnant in the near future, call one of the practice offices, or book an appointment online to start on a schedule of optimal prenatal care.

 Prenatal care is a critical step in preserving the health of mother and baby.
 Babies of mothers who do not get prenatal care have a higher risk of a low birth weight, and mothers who do not get prenatal care are more likely to die during pregnancy compared to women who do.

-With regular prenatal visits and screenings, the doctors can spot problems early.
+With regular prenatal visits and screenings, the providers can spot problems early.
 And, if you’re at a high risk of complications, prenatal care can help ease your fears and reduce those risks.

 If you’re a high-risk pregnancy or older than 35, you may need more frequent visits.